Capo Circeo Lighthouse

-Capo Circeo Lighthouse (Faro di Capo Circeo) is an active lighthouse in Lazio, Italy, located on Punto, about 3 kilometres west of San Felice Circeo.
+Capo Circeo Lighthouse (Faro di Capo Circeo) is an active lighthouse in Lazio, Italy, located on Capo Circeo, about 3 kilometres west of San Felice Circeo.

 History

 The lighthouse has been active since 1866, and was built under the pontificate of Pope Pius IX.
 The lighthouse is composed of a keeper's house with an adjacent tower 18 metres high.